Paramarines: History

-The first cohort of Marines paratroopers trained at NAS Lakehurst in New Jersey in October 1940, eventually becoming the 1st Marine Parachute Battalion.
+The first cohort of Marine paratroopers trained at NAS Lakehurst in New Jersey in October 1940, eventually becoming the 1st Marine Parachute Battalion.
 They were followed by a second group in December 1940, forming the 2nd Marine Parachute Battalion.
 A third class trained at Camp Kearny in San Diego, California in early 1941, eventually forming the 3rd Marine Parachute Battalion.
 After the United States entered World War II, the training program was stepped up, and a special training camp and parachute training school was opened temporarily at Camp Elliott in San Diego in May 1942, next to Camp Kearny, moving to purpose-built accommodation nearby at Camp Gillespie in September 1942.
 A second training camp and parachute training school opened at Hadnot Point on the New River in North Carolina in June 1942, but closed in July 1943.

 The Marine parachute battalion was organized into three rifle companies and a headquarters company consisting of the headquarters elements and a demolition platoon.
-Each rifle company consisted of three rifle platoons with each platoon equipped with rifles, light machine guns and a 60mm mortar.
+Each rifle company consisted of three rifle platoons with each platoon equipped with rifles, light machine guns, and a 60mm mortar.

 The 1st Parachute Battalion was attached to the 1st Marine Division for the invasion of Guadalcanal.
 The unit departed Norfolk, Virginia on 10 June 1942 aboard the stores ship arriving at Wellington, New Zealand 11 July 1942.
 On 7 August 1942 the unit conducted an amphibious assault on the small island of Gavutu and later seized the neighboring island of Tanambogo along with other Marine units.
 The battalion later moved to Guadalcanal, fighting alongside the 1st Marine Raiders in the Tasimboko raid and the Battle of Edson's Ridge.
 The high casualties suffered by the Marine paratroopers led the battalion to be withdrawn to Camp Kiser in Tontouta, New Caledonia in September.

 Prior to the main landing on Bougainville, where both the 1st and 3rd Parachute Battalions would eventually see action, the 2nd Parachute Battalion performed a diversionary raid on Choiseul Island, from October 27 - November 4, 1943.

 The three parachute battalions, with approximately 3,000 members, had become the 1st Marine Parachute Regiment of the I Marine Amphibious Corps.
 Four parachute operations were planned but never executed: